Cancel anytime

 Key Offerings

-- Inpatient Rehabilitation: Offers comprehensive rehabilitation programs for patients recovering from serious illnesses and injuries.
-Market share is highly fragmented.
-Competitors include Encompass Health and Kindred Rehabilitation Services.
+- Inpatient Rehabilitation Hospitals: Offers intensive rehabilitation programs for patients recovering from stroke, spinal cord injuries, and other disabling conditions.
+Again, specific market share is hard to quantify but Select is significant.
+Competitors include Encompass Health (EHC) and Kindred Rehabilitation Services.

 Market Dynamics